-In the microdose Phase 0 study, we plan to enroll 10 patients with late-stage advanced solid tumors, infuse a single microdose of radiolabeled TTX-MC138, and use PET-MRI to measure TTX-MC138 delivery to metastatic lesions and other tissues in the body.
-We plan to conduct the clinical portion of the study at a major cancer center as originally planned.
+In the microdose Phase 0 study, we plan to enroll up to 12 patients with late-stage advanced solid tumors, infuse a single microdose of radiolabeled TTX-MC138, and use PET-MRI to measure TTX-MC138 delivery to metastatic lesions and other tissues in the body.
+We plan to conduct the clinical portion of the study at a major cancer center.